simon-knuth/scanner/help-translate.md

 - [x] a link to e.g. your social media presence that shall be mentioned on the project's GitHub page (optional)
 - [x] whether you would mind being contacted if new/changed strings need to be translated in the future

-I will contact you as soon as possible and supply you with Microsoft Store strings and meta data that is needed to finish the translation.
+I will contact you as soon as possible and supply you with Microsoft Store strings and meta data that might be needed to finish the translation.

 Thank you ♥